green-nudge-northeastern/green-nudge-web-app/README.md

 # Understanding the Project Structure

 The project structure is as follows (subject to change).
-Most of the files or the naming conventions are just standard practices, so please don't worry about them too much.
-We'll mostly focus on some specific implementations in the future.
+Most of the files or the naming conventions are just standard practices, so please don't worry too much about them.
+We'll mostly focus on some specific implementations in `client/src/` for front-end in the future.

 ```plaintext
 GREEN-NUDGE-WEB-APP